-For the synthetic data sets, we present the estimated predictive densities as heat maps in Figures \ref{im:stationaryComparisonFigure} -- \ref{im:nonstationaryComparisonFigure} for both the MoE with SMC$^2$ (SMC$^2$-MoE) and the MoE with IS (IS-MoE), along with ground truth and the corresponding results obtained using a single GP, robust Bayesian Committee Machine (RBCM) \citep{Deisenroth:2015, Liu:2018}, and treedGP \citep{Gramacy:2007, Gramacy:2008, Gramacy:2010}.
-For IS-MoE and SMC$^2$-MoE, we employ an upper bound of $K=7$ experts and consider different choices of the Dirichlet concentration parameter $\alpha=0.1,1,K/2$.
+For the synthetic data sets, we present the estimated predictive densities as 90\% highest density regions in Figures \ref{im:stationaryComparisonFigure} -- \ref{im:nonstationaryComparisonFigure} for both the MoE with SMC$^2$ (SMC$^2$-MoE) and the MoE with IS (IS-MoE), along with ground truth and the corresponding results obtained using a single GP, RBCM \citep{Deisenroth:2015, Liu:2018}, and treedGP \citep{Gramacy:2007, Gramacy:2008, Gramacy:2010}.
+For IS-MoE and SMC$^2$-MoE, we employ an upper bound of $K=7$ experts and consider different choices of the Dirichlet concentration parameter $\alpha = 0.1, 1, K/2$.
+For IS-MoE, we use the MAP approximation used in the original paper without any additional modifications such as stochastic sub-sampling.
 In all cases, the number of outer particles $J$, inner particles $M$, and time steps $T$ are chosen so that $MJT^2$ is similar to the number of IS samples in order to have similar run times for IS and SMC$^2$ and fair comparisons based on a fixed computational budget.
 The improvement in the estimated predictive densities with SMC$^2$ is clearly evident.
 For the first data set in Figure \ref{im:stationaryComparisonFigure}, IS produces disperse densities that are too wiggly on the left side, while SMC$^2$ produces density estimates that better match the ground truth.
 Both the GP and RBCM, which is designed for distributed inference of a stationary GP model, also provide density estimates that are too wiggly on the left side, due to the non-stationary behavior of the underlying function.
 Instead, the treedGP, which is a mixture of GP experts with a gating network that partitions the input space into axis-aligned regions, is better able to recover the non-stationary behavior of the true function.